The 2016 Saif Ghobash Banipal Prize for Arabic Literary Translation

-Jonathan Wright and Saud Alsanousi in Kuwait, December 2016
+Jonathan Wright and Saud Alsanousi in Manchester with Ben East, celebrating The Bamboo Stalk winning the 2016 prize

 The 2016 Saif Ghobash Banipal Prize for Arabic Literary Translation is awarded to Jonathan Wright for his translation of the novel The Bamboo Stalk by Saud Alsanousi, published by Bloomsbury Qatar Foundation Publishing (now HBKU Press), Qatar.